PetterPet01/FFTSSharp/README.md

 # FFTSSharp
 C# wrapper for FFTS (South)
 A fast C# wrapper for FFTS (Fastest Fourier Transform in the South).
 The dynamically linked libraries (DLLs) used for the wrapper are custom built with CMake and should work normally for Windows users.
-The DLLs are included in the package.
+The DLLs are included in the package and the folder "ffts-dlls" is to be put at the application's startup path.

 # Features
 * Full support over all 3 types of SSE (SSE1, SSE2, SSE3) and even without SSE (nonSSE).
 A built-in SSE availability detector takes care of this.